How to Fix “reCAPTCHA Verification Failed” in Chrome

 Renaming the Default folder

-Method 3: Disabling the VPN or Proxy service
+3. Disable the VPN or Proxy Service

 Opening Command Prompt via Run dialog box